Như Vân: Miss Global 2025

 She became the first Vietnamese to win the Miss Global 2025 pageant in Thailand, breaking the previous highest achievement of Đoàn Thu Thủy with the title of 4th Runner-up at Miss Global 2023.This victory is the result of training under the guidance of Director Red Bacon and Coach Jethro Asia Sulayao, focusing on performance skills.

 Personal life

-In addition to her artistic activities, Nhu Van also attracts public attention for her private life.
+In addition to her artistic activities, Nhu Van also attracts public attention to her private life.
 She gave birth to her first child at the age of 18 and became a single mother after her first marriage broke down.
 In 2013, she married for the second time to an American businessman who already had 3 children.
 In 2018, the couple welcomed a new member.

 However, in a conversation with the media on February 16, she suddenly confirmed that she was a single mother.
 She did not reveal details about her relationship with her Western husband, but affirmed that the two had never registered their marriage.